awsdocs/amazon-redshift-developer-guide/doc_source/r_ANY_VALUE.md

 ## Examples<a name="r_ANY_VALUE-examples"></a>

-The examples use the event table that is created in [Step 6: Load sample data from Amazon S3](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-create-sample-db.html) in the *Amazon Redshift Getting Started*\.
+The examples use the event table that is created in [Step 6: Load sample data from Amazon S3](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-create-sample-db.html) in the *Amazon Redshift Getting Started Guide*\.
 The following example returns an instance of any dateid where the eventname is Eagles\.

 ```
 select any_value(dateid) as dateid, eventname from event where eventname ='Eagles' group by eventname;